Want to learn more? This is a great book.

 Setbacks to the S2

 • The S2 does not have the extended range mode that is in the Barryvox S. When this rarely used mode was enabled, the Barryvox S's display would turn off which extended its reception range dramatically.
 I suspect it was removed because people would unknowingly enter this mode and then be confused by the blank display.
-As a rescuer, I miss this mode.
+As a rescuer, I miss the extended range mode.

 • All modern transceivers have the ability to automatically switch from search to send after a specified amount of time and almost all transceivers will avoid switching if they sense motion.
 However, the Barryvox S2 requires a lot of motion or it will still switch to send.

-To test this, I set my S2's revert time to 2 minutes, put the transceiver in search mode, and set it on my desk.
-Every 30 seconds I picked up the transceiver, walked across my office, and then placed the transceiver back on my desk.
-The S2 still reverted to send mode after two minutes.
+To test this, I set my S2's revert time to 2 minutes, put the transceiver in search mode, and placed it on my desk.
+Every 30 seconds I picked up the transceiver, walked across my office, and then put the transceiver back on my desk.
+The S2 still reverted to send mode after two minutes!

-The inability of the Barrvyox S2 to sense this significant motion makes it much more likely that the transceiver will return to send mode unintentionally.
-Note that the S2 did not return to send mode if I put it in my pocket and walked for two minutes and it does beep for 30 seconds before reverting, but as a beacon tester and avalanche instructor, I am sure I will have S2s unexpectedly return to send mode.
+The inability of the Barryvox S2 to sense this significant motion makes it much more likely that the transceiver will unintentionally return to send mode.
+Note that the S2 did not return to send mode if I put it in my pocket and walked for two minutes and it does beep for 30 seconds before reverting, but as a beacon tester and avalanche instructor, I expect that I will experience the S2 unexpectedly returning to send mode.

 Conclusion